Fraud, Waste and Abuse

-Fraud, waste and abuse diverts significant resources away from necessary health care services, which results in paying higher co-payments and premiums, and other costs.
-Fraud can also impact the quality of care you receive and even deprive you of some of your health benefits.
+Fraud, waste and abuse shifts significant resources away from necessary health care services, which results in paying higher copays and premiums, and other costs.
+Fraud can also impact the quality of care you receive and even deny you of some of your health benefits.
 Studies show that billions of dollars are lost each year to healthcare fraud in the United States.
 Laws are in place to prevent healthcare fraud and abuse, and to punish those who commit this crime.
 Insurance companies such as Essence Healthcare also investigate and try to prevent fraud.

 Who Can Commit Fraud?